coderitual/react-ui-interactions/README.md

 ![](https://img.shields.io/badge/Project-Work%20In%20Progress-ff69b4.svg)

 ## Introduction
 A set of UI concepts packed into one fully functional react application.
-The idea behind is to leverage the latest tools and tech to provide useful UI inspirations and code patterns for your project.
+The idea behind is to leverage the latest community practices to provide useful UI inspirations and code patterns for your project.
 It covers basic areas such as: __routing, data fetching, animations & transitions, shared state__ but also more specific UI solutions.
 All these topics are grouped into folders in the way which helps you find an interesting piece of code.

 ## Features
 Principles which drive this project are as follows: